ctoec/data-collection/README.md

 This mono-repo consists of three main parts:
 1. Server, located in the root dir.
 The backend is an express server, with routes defined in `src/routes`
 1. Client, located in `client` dir.
 The frontend is a React SPA, created with create-react-app.
 1. Shared resources, located in `/shared` dir.
-The shared resources are installed in both the backend and frontend via [local path package.json dependencies](https://docs.npmjs.com/files/package.json#local-paths).
+The shared resources are included in the server by relative imports (e.g. from `src/index.ts`, import would be `import { XXXXXX } from '../shared/models'`).
+They are included in the react app via a local package installation (see `client/package.json`).
+Changes to shared need to be propagated to the client via a `yarn upgrade`.
+They are automatically present in the server.
-To update the installed shared resources in server and client `node_modules`, do:
+To update the copy of `shared` in the client:
 ```
-docker-compose exec server yarn upgrade file:./shared
 docker-compose exec client yarn upgrade file:../shared
 ```